 Textures and patterns, in combination with photography and other design elements, can create dynamic and engaging visuals that add depth to design layouts.

-These patterns can be used as a background texture, or as a graphic that interacts with text or images.
-You are not required to use the entire pattern.
-It can be cropped to fit a specific area of a design.
+- Use patterns as a background texture or graphic.
+You are not required to use the entire pattern; it can be cropped to fit a specific area of a design.

 Brain rock